massastrello/Recursive-Estimation/README.md

 The code relative to the ASCC2019 submission is located in the "ASCC2019" branch of this repo.

 The final version of the corresponding paper (accepted for presentation) is "ASCC19_0273_FI.pdf".
+The slides used at the conference presentation are "ASCC19_slides.pdf".

 Please cite it as